VartoSss/VartoSss/README.md

 - 👋 Hi, I’m @VartoSss
-- 👀 I’m interested in эшекере
+- 👀 I’m interested in programming (suddenly)
-- 🌱 I’m currently learning эээээээээ
-- 💞️ I’m looking to collaborate on шииииииш
 - 📫 How to reach me: Go to matmeh

 <!---